grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 When are objects composed?
 --------------------------

-The quick answer to this question is: as early as possible.
+The quick answer to this question is: as early as it makes sense.
+Now, that wasn't too helpful, was it?
+So here goes a clarification.

-Most of our system is assembled up-front when the application starts and stays this way until the application finishes executing.
+Most of our system is assembled up-front when the application starts and stays this way until the application finishes executing (unless we are doing a web app - then most of the important stuff happens "per request").
 Let's call this part the **static part** of the web.
 We will talk about the **composition root** pattern that handles this part.

 Apart from that, there's the **dynamic part**.
 There are two reasons this dynamic part exists: